-Name Principal Occupation and Biography Philip J. Scherman FCPA, FCA, ICD.D Mr. Scherman is a Chartered Professional Accountant and currently serves on the board of Mullen Group Ltd. and The Calgary Foundation.
+Name Principal Occupation and Biography Kyle D. Kitagawa, CPA (Chair) Mr. Kitagawa is an independent businessman and has been a corporate director since March 2003.
+Mr. Kitagawa currently is Managing Director of North River Capital Corp.
+Prior thereto, Mr. Kitagawa was the Chairman of Zargon Oil & Gas Ltd. and President and Chief Executive Officer of Enron Canada Corp.
+Mr. Kitagawa has previously sat on the board of directors for Coral Hill Energy Ltd., Advanced Mobile Power Systems, LLC, Esprit Exploration Ltd., Ferus Trust, Independent Energy Ltd., Invasion Energy Inc., Livingston Energy Ltd., Papier Masson Ltee., ProspEx Resources Ltd. and Wave Energy Ltd. Mr. Kitagawa is a member of the Chartered Professional Accountants of Alberta.
+He holds a Master of Business Administration degree from Queen's University, a Bachelor of Commerce from the University of Calgary and is a Chartered Professional Accountant.
+Philip J. Scherman FCPA, FCA, ICD.D Mr. Scherman is a Chartered Professional Accountant and currently serves on the board of Mullen Group Ltd. and The Calgary Foundation.
 Mr. Scherman was an engagement partner at KPMG from 1982 to 2012 for public and private energy and energy service entities.
 Mr. Scherman also served on the KPMG Canada Board of Directors for six years.
 Mr. Scherman is a member of the Canadian and Alberta Institutes of Chartered Professional Accountants and was awarded the Fellow of the Chartered Professional Accountants designation.

-Name Principal Occupation and Biography Spencer D. Armour, III Mr. Armour has over 30 years of executive and entrepreneurial experience in the energy services industry and is based in Midland, Texas.
+Spencer D. Armour, III Mr. Armour has over 30 years of executive and entrepreneurial experience in the energy services industry and is based in Midland, Texas.
 Mr. Armour is currently a Director of ProPetro Holding Corp., where he has been a director since 2013, a board member of Viper Energy Partners, LP since 2017 and also serves as partner at Geneses Investments LLC.
 He served as President of PT Petroleum LLC from 2013 to 2018, and he was the Vice President of Corporate Development for Basic Energy Services, Inc. from 2007 to 2008, which acquired Sledge Drilling Corp., a company Mr. Armour cofounded and served as Chief Executive Officer for from 2005 to 2006.
 From 1998 through 2005, he served as Executive Vice President of Patterson-UTI Energy, Inc., which acquired Lone Star Mud, Inc., a company Mr. Armour founded and served as President for from 1986 to 1997.
 He also served on the Patterson-UTI Board of Directors from 1999 through 2001.
 Mr. Armour received a B.S. in Economics from the University of Houston in 1977 and was appointed to the University of Houston System Board of Regents for a six year term in 2011 by former Texas Governor, Rick Perry.
-Kyle D. Kitagawa, CPA Mr. Kitagawa is an independent businessman and has been a corporate director since March 2003.
-Mr. Kitagawa currently is Managing Director of North River Capital Corp.
-Prior thereto, Mr. Kitagawa was the Chairman of Zargon Oil & Gas Ltd. and President and Chief Executive Officer of Enron Canada Corp.
-Mr. Kitagawa has previously sat on the board of directors for Coral Hill Energy Ltd., Advanced Mobile Power Systems, LLC, Esprit Exploration Ltd., Ferus Trust, Independent Energy Ltd., Invasion Energy Inc., Livingston Energy Ltd., Papier Masson Ltee., ProspEx Resources Ltd. and Wave Energy Ltd. Mr. Kitagawa is a member of the Chartered Professional Accountants of Alberta.
-He holds a Master of Business Administration degree from Queen's University, a Bachelor of Commerce from the University of Calgary and is a Chartered Professional Accountant.